yifanwu/b2/README.md

 # B2

 B2 is a Jupyter extension that augments your programming experience with interactive visualizations for data analysis.
+You can find the talk and demo [here](https://www.youtube.com/watch?v=wWz7R6RI0z8&ab_channel=YifanWu).

 **Load dataframes to visualizations in a dashboard area that you can interact with**